Celebrating Maya Angelou’s Birthday

 Role: Speaker, Creator/Editor

-Bio: My name is Daniel Oberti, and I graduated from Wake Forest University in 2019, and began my year long Wake Forest Fellowship with Wake Downtown in June of 2019.
-Originally from Atlanta, Georgia, I am now a proud member of the Winston-Salem Community, and will be getting my Masters of Science in Management from the Wake Forest Business School this coming year.
-I have been excited to create and edit this Garden Party Podcast for all the enjoy as one of the final acts of my Fellowship.
-I chose to read Alone by Maya Angelou to emphasize how we all depend on each other to survive, and that if we embrace the humanity in all we will never be alone.
+Bio: Daniel Oberti is a graduate of Wake Forest University (’19), and currently serves as the Wake Forest Fellow in the Office of Wake Downtown.
+Originally from Atlanta, Georgia, he is now a proud member of the Winston-Salem Community.
+He was excited to create and edit this Garden Party Podcast for all the enjoy as one of the final acts of his Fellowship.
+He chose to read Alone by Maya Angelou to emphasize how we all depend on each other to survive, and if we embrace the humanity in all we will never be alone.

 Role: MC, Speaker